bitbound/ControlR/README.md

 Website: https://controlr.app

-> Note: ControLR is still in alpha and isn't ready for self-hosting yet.
+> Note: ControlR is still in alpha and isn't ready for self-hosting yet.
 When it is, I'll add a quick start section here with Docker instructions.

 ## How It Works
 Zero-trust is implemented via public/private keypairs, similar to how ssh works.
 When the agent is installed, you supply the public keys that are allowed to access the device (i.e. `authorized_keys`).